jolt-community/jolt-community/docs/index.md

 {
   "operation": "operation-name",
   "comments":"in production settings, a comment should indicate not how, but WHY the operation is being done", "description":"in the case of advanced syntax or inexperienced audiences, a description may contain a description of what the spec does.
-Syntax such as {"a":[...], ...} -> [...] will also do, in a pinch.", "spec": {
+Syntax such as {'a':[...], ...} -> [...] will also do, in a pinch.", "spec": {
     ...
   },